The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki Arr.md

-> [!NOTE]
-            If the input arrays have the same string keys, then the later value for that key will overwrite the previous one.> [!NOTE]
-            If the arrays contain numeric keys, the later value will be appended.> [!NOTE] Numeric keys will be renumbered.

 ### ### Merges the elements of one or more arrays together

 _Merges the elements of one or more arrays together so that the values of one are appended to the end of the